AlisCode/Japronthost/README.md

 	import Pronthost
 	Pronthost.setup_routes('.',app.router)

+See more code in the app.py file.

 Then you just need to create .ignore files.
-A .ignore files contains all the files/directories you dont want anybody to access.
-Please make sure you only put one file per line.
+* A .ignore files contains all the files/directories you dont want anybody to access.
+* Please make sure you only put one file per line.
+* A .ignore file **CAN** be empty.

 That's all there is !